jwdink/ETML/README.md

 A single number entered here will specify the minimum and maximum duration of this stimulus (i.e., time to keep stim up, regardless of keypress).

-If you enter two numbers (separated by a comma), the first will be used as the minimum duration (i.e., stays up at least this long, regardless of keypress), the second will be used as the maximum duration (i.e., ends by this time even if no keypress registered).
+If you enter two numbers in brackets (i.e., valid MATLAB syntax-- e.g., `[1,3]`), the first will be used as the minimum duration (i.e., stays up at least this long, regardless of keypress), the second will be used as the maximum duration (i.e., ends by this time even if no keypress registered).

 For 'default' behavior, leave blank or enter 0.
 'Default' behavior is different for images and videos.
 For images, default means keep on screen indefinitely until keypress; for videos, default means keep on screen until end of video (and keypress will not terminate video early).